charlesm93/charlesm93.github.io/_pages/about.md

 * Starting in the summer of 2025, I will be an assistant professor of statistics at the <span style="color:Salmon">University of British Columbia</span>!
 You can read a [short statement](https://charlesm93.github.io/files/letter_move_to_UBC.pdf) about my move.

-* May 3-5 2025: I'm hoping to attend [AISTATS](https://virtual.aistats.org/) in Thailand to present our recent paper on [Variational Inference in Location-Scale Families](https://arxiv.org/abs/2410.11067).
-(Depending on circumstances, I may attend virtually.)
+* May 3-5 2025: Lawrence Saul and I received the <span style="color:Salmon">best paper award</span> at [AISTATS 2025](https://virtual.aistats.org/) for our paper [Variational Inference in Location-Scale Families: Exact Recovery of the Mean and Correlation Matrix](https://arxiv.org/abs/2410.11067).

 * June 3-5 2025: I will attend the [ASA/IMS Spring Research Conference](https://sites.google.com/view/src-2025) in New York.
 There I will speak at the session on <span style="color:Salmon">Approximate Bayesian Methods</span>.

 * June 16-20 2025: I will attend [BayesComp](https://bayescomp2025.sg/) in Singapore to chair a session on <span style="color:Salmon">Parallel Computation for Markov chain Monte Carlo</span>, and give an invited talk at the session on <span style="color:Salmon">Advances in Variational Inference</span>.

-(last updated: April 2025)
+(last updated: May 2025)